 Let Me Fetch an Oatmeal Stout is an extremely drinkable oatmeal stout, which we make even smoother and creamier by serving on a Nitro tap.
 With a dark brown to black color, a perfect visual balance is achieved with this beer's tan and creamy head.

-Renegade is deceivingly light in both color and body.
-This West Coast style DIPA starts with pine and citrus in the nose.
+Renny is a renegade, breaking the mold for Double IPAs.
+Deceivingly light in both color and body, this West Coast style DIPA starts with pine and citrus in the nose.
 These elements then carry into the mouth with added notes of grapefruit and a pleasantly dry finish.

 Our India Pale ale catches the eye with its copper to orange color.
 The hoppy nose is rounded out with notes of citrus and pine.
 Medium bodied, Shifting Sands is not overwhelmingly bitter, but it does contain a lasting bitterness characteristic of its style.